Subhash-Pal/Golang-Cloud-Native/Module 9 (Hour 65-72) Docker, Kubernetes & CMCD Deep Dive/go-cd-demo/README.md

 # go-cd-demo

-A small Go demo that shows a full CI/CD flow into Kubernetes.
+A small Golang demo that shows a full CI/CD flow into Kubernetes.

 ## Services